duluca/local-weather-app/README.md

 ### Further help with Angular CLI

-> To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+> To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ### Full-Stack Setup with Docker Compose and Deploying to AWS